 Wideman Education Foundation (WEF) is an inclusive community that promotes Project Management (PM) competencies and skills and connects individuals and organizations to the world of Project Management.
 The Foundation organizes a yearly competition that promotes Project Management skills amongst students.
 Please see our video from our inaugural year.

-For 2019, the WEF Ontario Competition (WOC) is hosting full time University and Post-Secondary student teams in that have planned and executed a project!
-A project is temporary in that it has a defined beginning and end in time, and therefore clear scope and resources.
+For 2020, the WEF Ontario Competition (WOC) is hosting full time University and Post-Secondary student teams that have planned and executed a project!
+A project is temporary in that it has a defined beginning and end, and therefore clear scope and resources.
 It is unique in that it is not a routine operation, but a specific set of operations designed to accomplish a singular goal.

-Projects will be evaluated on how well you are able to incorporate Project Management principles, skills and execution.
+Projects will be evaluated on how well you are able to incorporate Project Management principles, skills and execution (an actual Deliverable!).
 Each submission must have had a minimum duration of two months from initiation to closing.
-We are looking for a project in which you have had to assess the state of an art or created a business case, elaborate a plan defining scope, schedule, budget, stakeholders, and risks, as stated in the Project Management Institute (PMI) processes and knowledge areas.
-This project is not one typical school assignment but a unique endeavour with an objective and purpose.
+We are looking for a project in which you have had to assess the state of an art or created a business case, elaborate a plan defining scope, schedule, budget, stakeholders, and risks, as referenced in the Project Management Body of Knowledge (PMBoK).
+This project is not meant to be a “typical” academic assignment but a unique Business endeavor with an objective and purpose.

 How do you qualify to participate?